Cory Band

+Ranked the world's No. 1 brass band for 13 consecutive years, Cory made world history in 2016 by winning all three majors titles: 'Best Brass Band' at British, National and European championships – the banding world's Grand Slam – along with the Brass in Concert Championship title becoming the first band in history to be quadruple champions – simultaneously holding the National, Open, European, and Brass in Concert titles.
+Their reputation for excellence has spread throughout the world through their competition successes, numerous recordings, concerts and community outreach education programmes.

-History and origins
+History

-Cory Band is from the Rhondda Valley in Wales.
-They were formed in 1884 and originally bore the name ‘Ton Temperance’ a reference to the Temperance movement in the South Wales Valleys of the time.
-In 1895 Sir Clifford Cory, Chairman of Cory Brothers, heard the band and offered to provide financial assistance for them, resulting in the band's change of name to ‘Cory’.
-In 1920, the band gained championship status and three years later achieved the distinction of performing what is believed to have been the first radio broadcast by a brass band.
+The Cory Band was formed in 1884 originally as a competitive brass band bearing the name The Ton Temperance Band, a reference to the Temperance movement, in Rhondda of the South Wales Valleys, Britain.

+In 1895, the band was invited to play at the official opening of Gelli Colliery Library in Ystrad where Sir Clifford Cory, the Chairman of Cory Brothers, heard the band and offered to provide financial assistance for them, resulting in the band's change of name to Cory Workmen's Band.
+In 1920, the band gained championship status and three years later achieved the distinction of performing at what is believed to have been the first radio broadcast by a brass band.
 A significant honour was bestowed on the band in 1976 when they were chosen to represent Wales and the Brass Band Movement on a tour of the US as part of their bi-centennial celebrations.
+In 1980 the band became European Champions and in 1984, their centenary year, they won the third in a hat-trick of national titles at the Royal Albert Hall, London.
+In 1981, the band recorded a single with the Gwalia Singers on Stiff Records, a cover version of Jona Lewie's "Stop the Cavalry".

+In 2000, the band achieved an historic double by winning both the Nationals and – for the first time in its history – the British Open under Dr. Robert Childs.
+In 2008–2010, the band achieved a hat trick of European Brass Band Champion titles.